Statue of the storm god on the back of a bull

 Orthostat Temple, Hazor

-Late Canaanite period, Second half of the 2nd millennium BCE
+Late Bronze Age, second half of 2nd millennium BCE

 Israel Antiquities Authority